Language

 If you're travelling overseas, there are restrictions on the quantity of liquids, aerosols and gels and some powders you may carry onboard, including those purchased from duty free.
 These restrictions apply to all passengers leaving on international flights, as well as those transiting and/or travelling on the domestic leg of an international flight within Australia.
 Exemptions apply for medicines, medical products, medical devices and baby products that you may need during your journey.

-Visit the TravelSECURE website for more information.
+Visit the TravelSECURE website.

 Baggage screening is an important measure to improve your security when flying to and from Australia.
 If you refuse to allow the security screening officer to screen your carry-on bags, you will not be permitted to pass through the security point to board your aircraft.